A Cyclist's Bucket List

 In recent years, Girona has become a bit of a mecca for cyclists, yet is still relatively unspoiled by tourism, with a different vibe to the rest of the Costa Brava region.
 Chilled-out and friendly, with smooth, quiet roads, great coffee shops, numerous restaurants and (more often than not) perfect weather - what’s not to like?

 Staying in the old town is ideal, and the area is home to a number of pro cyclists, with the facilities to match.
 There’s plenty of accommodation to choose from and ours was a lovely Airbnb right in the centre.
-Note: If you opt for the old town, take ear plugs to dull the noise from bars below and early morning street cleaning, and be prepared for potentially lugging bike boxes and bike up and down numerous flights of winding stairs!
+Note: If you opt for the old town, take earplugs to dull the noise from bars below and early morning street cleaning, and be prepared for potentially lugging bike boxes and bikes up and down numerous flights of winding stairs!

 Two days of rolling terrain warmed our legs up nicely for the first major climb.
 Day three was a near enough out and back 75km ride to the Rocacorba.
 A popular training ground for local pros, relentlessly brutal (deceptively so, looking at the profile) is the only way I can describe this ascent on the Puigsou mountain.
 After a week in the Alps last year, taking in a number of far longer and tougher climbs (on paper) I was surprised at how hard this felt.
 The climb proper is 10km long with an average gradient of 7%, and the extended sections of at least 10% burned the legs and lungs.
 If you have the energy to look around you, though, you’ll be rewarded with stunning views.
 Finishing in a dead-end road not only meant we saw just the occasional cyclist and a couple of motorbikes, but we had no choice but to descend the same way we climbed.
 Technical and narrow, with rough roads, this is one for only the most confident to push it.

-Day 4 was a longer day with another long climb.
+Day 4 was a long day with another long climb.
 Rightly named the ‘Mother of God’, or Mare de Deu del Mont, this one takes you out into the Pyrenees and offers outstanding views of the valley below.
-At 18.8km, it starts shallow, and reaches painful gradients of 11% as you head to the top.
-Another dead-end summit, this time with a much appreciated cafe, the road splits two-thirds of the way up, so you have two options for the descent.
+At 18.8km, it starts shallow and reaches painful gradients of 11% as you head to the top.
+Another dead-end summit, this time with a much-appreciated cafe, the road splits two-thirds of the way up, so you have two options for the descent.

 I’d highly recommend a loop to the coast, and we did this on our final day after receiving numerous recommendations.
 I’d also suggest riding it anti-clockwise as the main climb is then rough, and the descent smooth.
 In typical Girona style, the route is undulating until it hits mountainous Massís de l'Ardenya where it climbs for around 8km, before you’re rewarded with over 18km of smooth, fast descent, then rolling roads up the coast with distracting views of the turquoise Balearic sea.
 Returning to the city after a day of sun, sea, and plenty of food, we were satisfied that we had covered a good variety of what Girona had to offer.